adri-standard/adri/docs/FAQ.md

 ### What is the Agent Data Readiness Index?
 The Agent Data Readiness Index (ADRI) is an open-source framework for evaluating how well data sources communicate their quality attributes to AI agents.
 It focuses on addressing the "data blindness" problem that uniquely affects agentic AI systems.

+### Why is it called an "Index"?
+The name "Agent Data Readiness Index" was carefully chosen to reflect the framework's core positioning as a **measurement tool** rather than a certification or guard system.
+Like a thermometer measures temperature, ADRI provides consistent, transparent measurement of data reliability that different agents can interpret based on their specific needs.

+The "Index" terminology signals that:
+- It's a standardized measurement scale (0-100)
+- Different agents can set different thresholds based on their requirements (e.g., a financial trading agent might need 95+ while a content recommendation agent might work fine with 70)
+- It provides objective measurement rather than subjective judgment
+- All stakeholders use the same "thermometer" to measure and communicate about data reliability

+This positioning enables:
+- **Engineers** to say: "Set ADRI threshold to 85"
+- **Data Suppliers** to say: "Our data has ADRI score of 92"
+- **Organizations** to say: "Require ADRI > 80 for production"

+The primary requirement is that the standards are known and consistent, allowing each use case to determine what level of data reliability is appropriate for their specific needs.

 ### How is this different from other data quality tools?
 Most data quality tools focus on measuring and improving the intrinsic quality of data.
 ADRI specifically focuses on whether quality attributes are explicitly communicated to agents in a way they can understand and act upon.
 This addresses the unique challenge of agentic systems that make dynamic decisions based on data.